cbosoft/blog/_posts/2025-06-22-modern-cobol.md

 I've been intrigued by COBOL for a long time.
 It's such a long lived language, as old as FORTRAN, but without the loving fanbase.

 Why does COBOL persist despite getting no love?
-[It is used today in banking and infrastructure systems all over.]() Hidden, in the background, making sure I can buy my luxury overpriced coffee beans (organic, single-origin, family run, co-fermented, unwashed, light roast, magical beans).
+[It is used today in banking systems all over.](https://www.castsoftware.com/pulse/why-cobol-still-dominates-banking-and-how-to-modernize) Hidden, in the background, making sure I can buy my luxury overpriced coffee beans (organic, single-origin, family run, co-fermented, unwashed, light roast, magical beans).

 Where does it come from?
 (Other than the past.)
 COBOL derives from other English-adjacent wordy business-type languages popular when we were just getting started. ("We" - I mean those in the field of computer science.)
 Dr. Hopper's FLOWMATIC, amongst others, were inspiration for the easily readible (but incredibly verbose) language.